 Glenara Elite Travel - Game of Thrones Tours

-Game of Thrones has become nothing short of a television sensation.
-The show adapted from author George Martin’s books A Song of Ice and Fire.
+Game of Thrones has become nothing short of a television sensation, the show adapted from author George Martin’s books A Song of Ice and Fire.
 A key element of the show’s success is the exquisite locations, many of which are based here in Northern Ireland.
-The GET Game of Thrones Tour gives you the chance to see many of these locations, as well as other highlights of Northern Ireland's North Coast; including Carrick-a-Rede Rope Bridge and the Giant’s Causeway, all from our luxury coach in a single day.
+The Glenara Elite Travel Game of Thrones Tour gives you the chance to see many of these locations, as well as other highlights of Northern Ireland's North Coast; including Carrick-a-Rede Rope Bridge and the Giant’s Causeway, all from luxury coach in a single day.

 • Mussenden Temple overlooks Downhill Beach, one of the North Coast’s most beautiful beaches.
 Both were used in Game of Thrones as the location for the Dragonstone exterior.